Presbytery of North East Victoria

 The presbytery has endeavoured to remain true to its values and role in aiming to care for both small and large congregations.
 However this is a challenge in a presbytery with many congregations whose members are aging and declining in numbers and thus who are experiencing a reduction in financial resources.
 Many of the lay leaders are also aging.
 Ensuring that new possibilities are nurtured and that the outreach to younger people and families is valued and celebrated is also vital.
 Recognising that small groups and tiny congregations have much to share along with the larger ones, ensures that all feel valuable and make their contribution to the whole.

-The desire to support all congregations resulted in a set of directions for the presbytery, where it identified six centres of population, Seymour, Shepparton/Mooroopna, Benalla, Wangaratta, Albury/Wodonga and Echuca, with a priority to try and ensure that congregations in those centres retained placements as far as possible and became centres of resourcing for smaller congregations around them.
-The strategic direction also identified the need for education and the equipping, support and nurture of lay leaders in smaller congregations for the future, and for some new thinking around worship and leadership.
+The presbytery is engaged in looking forward to how it serves the congregations of the region in the years ahead.
+There is a desire to support all congregations and there are new initiatives planned using regional/resoucing ministers and projects to leverage the opportunities provided by improved online capacity.
+The strategic direction identifies the need for education and the equipping, support and nurture of lay leaders in smaller congregations for the future, and for some new thinking around worship and leadership.
 This helps PRC and M&E committees in particular to identify where they need to put their focus.

 Map with Congregations